 Homer: I think it's pretty obvious that I don't!

-At the end of the Rally, Burns pretty much says that he never intended to fire anybody, it was just to motivate them.
-So it doesn't really count.
+- And then there's the rally to the top of the mountain in "Mountain of Madness".
+Last team in is fired.
+Averted at the end when Burns pretty much says that he never intended to fire anybody, it was just to motivate them.

 Carl: Hey Mr. Burns, can I have a raise?